 If there is ample time, the Kansas City Ballet Box Office will mail your parking vouchers to you before the event.
-However, if you purchase parking the week of the performance, your vouchers will be available during box office hours throughout the week, or will be held at Will Call the day of the performance.
-We advise you to use the drop off lane on the North or South side of the Kauffman Center to obtain your parking vouchers from Will Call, then park in the Arts District Parking Garage.
+However, if you purchase parking the week of the performance, you can opt to have your parking vouchers sent via eTicket, or your vouchers will be available at Kansas City Ballet’s box office during hours throughout the week, or will be held at the Kauffman Center Box Office the day of the performance.
+We advise you to use the drop off lane on the south side of the Kauffman Center to obtain your parking vouchers from Will Call, then park in the Arts District Parking Garage.

 Who can I contact with questions or concerns?

-The Kansas City Ballet customer service representatives can help answer all your questions!
+The Kansas City Ballet patron service representatives can help answer all your questions!
 There are two simple ways to reach us.
 Send us an email or call us directly at 816.931.8993.
+The box office is open Monday thru Friday, 9am-5pm, and Saturdays 11am-4pm on performance weekends.
 Our website always has the most up to date information.
 Calling the box office is the quickest way to get questions answered if you cannot find the answer on our website.

 How long are ballets?